zulfadz/the-plain/_posts/2022-05-29-finite-difference-order.md

 f^{\prime\prime}(x)= \dfrac{1}{\sqrt{2\pi a}} ( \dfrac{(x-x_0)^2}{a^2}- \dfrac{1}{a} ) \ e^{-\dfrac{(x-x_0)^2}{2a}}
 \end{equation}$$

-is compared against the three-point operators below:
+is compared against the three-point operators as follows:

 ```python
 # three-point operators